koush/scrypted/plugins/core/README.md

-# Scrypted Web UI Plugin
+# Scrypted Core Plugin

-The Core Plugin provides the web UI for Scrypted.
+The Core Plugin provides the UI, Automations, Device Groups, and other core functionality within Scrypted.